Your LedgerLite database is stored in a single file. To discover its location

 your data by setting up a Database Authentication Password on the Global Configuration screen.

 This feature will prevent anyone from accessing your database without the password.
+(Be warned however that

 Yes you can.
 If you'd like more time trialling LedgerLite but the 30 days are up, then simply delete the